taitc012/nctu-thesis-latex/README.md

 NCTU Thesis Template for LaTeX
 ==============================

-**nctu-thesis-latex** is a LaTeX template forked from [chiehmin/nctu-thesis](https://github.com/chiehmin/nctu-thesis).
+**nctu-thesis-latex** is a LaTeX template forked from [chiehmin/nctu-thesis](https://github.com/chiehmin/nctu-thesis) and [hungys/nctu-thesis-latex](https://github.com/hungys/nctu-thesis-latex).
 Some improvements are added and the format is fune-tuned to conform to the thesis specification[1] of National Chiao Tung University.

 # Sample